Overview of the African American Student Leadership Experience (AASLE)

 The 2013 Experience, hosted by the Bryant Educational Leadership Group attracted over 150 of the best and the brightest students and professionals from across the country and the world.
 The 2013 experience introduced the signature Leadership Experience in Real Time (LEIRT) component.

-The Experience continues to grow exponentially and now involves an extensive planning committee made up of the BELG leadership team, BELG advisory board, and the AASLE planning committee consisting of dedicated professionals and students from across the country.
+In just a short time frame, the Experience has grown exponentially and now involves an extensive planning committee made up of the BELG leadership team, BELG advisory board, and the AASLE planning committee consisting of dedicated professionals and students from across the country.

-This year’s theme is “iLead: Back 2 Basics, Beyond Mobilization Towards Transformational Leadership”
+“iLead: Back to Basics, Beyond Mobilization Towards Transformational Leadership” (2014)

 “Just Imagine: No Boundaries, No Limitations, Only Possibilities (2013)